 Foundation Mathematics provides the numerical skills required for problems encountered in practical contexts in everyday life at home, in the community, at work and in study.
-Foundation Mathematics is a new subject at a Unit 3 and 4 level.
-It currently cannot be used as a mathematics prerequisite to tertiary courses.

 Mathematics: General

 General Mathematics Units 1-4 provide for the study of non-calculus and discrete mathematics topics.
 They are designed to be widely accessible and provide preparation for general employment, business or further study, in particular where data analysis, recursion and financial modelling, networks and matrices are important.